-Aircraft and circumstances of flight Sca le of eq juipme nt requ ired A В С D E F G H I (1) All a ircraft within Macao: • (a) when flying under Instrument Flight Rules (IFR) within controlled air space A (i) only B (iii) only Е G (b) where required by Rules of the Air and Air Traffic Control to comply in whole or in part with Instrument Flight Rules (IFR) in Visual Meteorological Conditions (VMC) A (i) only B (iii) only E G (c) when flying within any airspace in respect of which special rules are made in relation to a particular aerodrome, so as to require two-way radio-communication with that aerodrome A (i) only G (d) when making an approach to landing at an aerodrome notified for the purpose of this sub-paragraph F G
+Aircraft and circumstances of flight Scale of equipment required A В С D E F G Н I (1) All a All aircraft within Macao: (a) when flying under Instrument Flight Rules (IFR) within controlled air space A (i) only B (iii) only Е G (b) where required by Rules of the Air and Air Traffic Control to comply in whole or in part with Instrument Flight Rules (IFR) in Visual Meteorological Conditions (VMC) A (i) only B (iii) only Е G (c) when flying within any airspace in respect of which special rules are made in relation to a particular aerodrome, so as to require two-way radio-communication with that aerodrome A (i) only G (d) when making an approach to landing at an aerodrome notified for the purpose of this sub-paragraph F G

-\ Unless the appropriate air traffic control unit otherwise permits in relation to the particular flight and provided that the aircraft complies with any instructions which the air traffic control unit may give in the particular case.
+^{} Unless the appropriate air traffic control unit otherwise permits in relation to the particular flight and provided that the aircraft complies with any instructions which the air traffic control unit may give in the particular case.

-Aircraft and circumstances of flight Sca le of eq uipme nt requ ired A В С D Е F G н I (3) All : aircraft registered in Macao: (a) when flying for the purpose of commercial air transport under Instrument Flight Rules (IFR): (i) while making an approach to landing A В С D E G (ii) on all other occasions Α В С E G (Ъ) over 2,300 kg maximum certificated take-off mass when flying for the purpose of commercial air transport under Visual Flight Rules A В G (c) under 2,300 kg maximum certificated take-off mass when flying for the purpose of commercial air transport under Visual Flight Rules (VFR): L L L I., L 1 1 L (i) over a route on which navigation is not effected solely by visual reference to landmarks A В G (ii) over water, beyond gliding distance from any land A G (d) for flights in defined portions of airspace where, based on Regional Air Navigation Agreement, minimum navigation performance specifications (MNPS) are prescribed H (e) for flights in defined portions of airspace where, based on Regional Air Navigation Agreement, a vertical separation minimum (VSM) of 300 m (1 000 ft) is applied above FL 290 I
+Aircraft and circumstances of flight Scale of equipment required A В С D E F G Н I (2) All aircraft registered in Macao: (a) when flying for the purpose of commercial air transport under Instrument Flight Rules (IFR): (i) while making an approach to landing А В С D E G (ii) on all other occasions А В С Е G (b) over 2,300 kg maximum certificated take-off mass when flying for the purpose of commercial air transport under Visual Flight Rules Α В G (c) under 2,300 kg maximum certificated take-off mass when flying for the purpose of commercial air transport under Visual Flight Rules (VFR): (i) over a route on which navigation is not effected solely by visual reference to landmarks Α В G (ii) over water, beyond gliding distance from any land A G (d) for flights in defined portions of airspace where, based on Regional Air Navigation Agreement, minimum navigation performance specifications (MNPS) are prescribed Н (e) for flights in defined portions of airspace where, based on Regional Air Navigation Agreement, a vertical separation minimum (VSM) of 300 m (1 000 ft) is applied above FL 290 I

-\ Unless the appropriate air traffic control unit otherwise permits in relation to the particular flight and provided that the aircraft complies with any instructions which the air traffic control unit may give in the particular case.
+Unless the appropriate air traffic control unit otherwise permits in relation to the particular flight and provided that the aircraft complies with any instructions which the air traffic control unit may give in the particular case.